YourAima/alx-system_engineering-devops/0x00-shell_basics/README.md

-Command to delete the file: rm -rf /tmp/my_first_directory/betty Command to delete a directory: rm -rf /tmp/my_first_directory/ Commmand to change the directory to the previous one: cd -
+Command to delete the file: rm -rf /tmp/my_first_directory/betty Command to delete a directory: rm -rf /tmp/my_first_directory/ Commmand to change the directory to the previous one: cd - Command to list all files in current, parent, /boot directories in a long format: `ls -la . .. /boot`